Welcome to the Grandview-Thorpe Neighborhood Association

 Trails Committee

-The Trails Committee has worked on the Fish Lake Trail for the last few years, and was instrumental in improving the trail.
-Now the committee’s focus is on the Trolley Trail.
+The Trails Committee works to maintain and improve the neighborhood’s trails.
+It has worked on the Fish Lake Trail and was instrumental in improving the it.
+Now the committee’s focus is on the Trolley Trail by securing additional land to extend the trail all the way from Assembly Road to 16th Ave, where it can connect to the Fish Lake Trail.

 Community Assembly